googleapis/api-linter/docs/rules/core/0131-response-message-name.md

 ---
 rule:
   aip: 131
-  name: [core, '0131', request-message-name]
+  name: [core, '0131', response-message-name]
-  summary: Get methods must have standardized request message names.
+  summary: Get methods must return the resource.
 ---

-# Get methods: Request message
+# Upper snake case values

-This rule enforces that all `Get*` RPCs have a request message name of `Get*Request`, as mandated in [AIP-131][].
+This rule enforces that all `Get*` RPCs have a response message of the resource, as mandated in [AIP-131][].

 ## Details

-This rule looks at any message matching beginning with `Get`, and complains if the name of the corresponding input message does not match the name of the RPC with the suffix `Request` appended.
+This rule looks at any message matching beginning with `Get`, and complains if the name of the corresponding output message does not match the name of the RPC with the prefix `Get` removed.

 ## Examples